IIGB Linux Cluster

 Non-Persistent Space

-Frequently, there is a need to do things like, output a signifigant amount of intermediate data durring a job, access a dataset from a faster medium than bigdata or the home directories or write out lock files.
+Frequently, there is a need to do things like, output a significant amount of intermediate data during a job, access a dataset from a faster medium than bigdata or the home directories or write out lock files.
 These types of things are well suited to the use of non-persistent spaces.
 Below are the filesystems available on biocluster.

 This type of space takes away from physical memory but allows extremely fast access to the files located on it.
-You will need to factor in the space you are using in RAM as well.
-For example, if you have a dataset that is 1G in size and use this space, it will take 1G of RAM.
+When submitting a job you will need to factor in the space your job is using in RAM as well.
+For example, if you have a dataset that is 1G in size and use this space, it will take at least 1G of RAM.

 Temporary Space

-This is the standard space available on all Linux systems.
+This is a standard space available on all Linux systems.
 Please be aware that it is limited to the amount of free disk space on the node you are running on.

 SSD Backed Space

-This space is must faster than the standard temporary space, but slower than being memory backed.
+This space is much faster than the standard temporary space, but slower than using RAM based storage.

 It is useful to share data and results with other users on the cluster, and we encourage collaboration The easiest way to share a file is to place it in a location that both users can access.
 Then the second user can simply copy it to a location of their choice.
 However, this requires that the file permissions permit the second user to read the file.